FIRMUS logo

 Visit FIRMUS

-• Restaurant owners seeking integrated POS, payment processing, and quick cash solutions from one vendor
+• Restaurant owners seeking integrated POS, payment processing, and short-term cash access solutions from one vendor

 • Merchants unhappy with current payment processing fees who want free cost analysis and bundled services